Adelost/KeyHook/README.md

     // Only apply when specified window is active on(isWindow("Some strategy game"), Action([&] {
-        // Disable/Enable bindings when pressing "Enter" without silencing the key.
+        // Disable/Enable bindings when pressing "Enter" without silencing the key,
-        // This is useful to allow typing when "Enter" brings up the chat window.
+        // which is useful to allow typing when "Enter" brings up the chat window.
-        // The flag "Send" prevents "Enter" from being "silenced" on(Enter - Send, enable);
+        // The flag "Send" (passed  using the `-` operator) prevents "Enter" from
+        // being silenced.
+        on(Enter - Send, enable);

         // Disable/Enable bindings when pressing Ctrl + Enter, if you somehow